Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis

 \subsection{Tasks}

-To strengthen ecological validity~\cite{schmuckler2001ecological, correll2022position}, we sought divisible, but not divided allocation of work.
-To inform task selection, we consider several graph task taxonomies~\cite{lee2006task, burch2020state} and tasks used in prior user studies on collaboration~\cite{cordeil2016immersive, prouzeau2016evaluating} and complexity~\cite{yoghourdjian2020scalability}.
-Our selection draws a dichotomy between local and global topological tasks on the graph.
-Under the broader framework of what constitutes a task~\cite{hackman1969toward}, we asked participants to: \begin{enumerate} \item[(1)] count the number of common neighbors for two selected nodes, \item[(2)] determine the length of the shortest path between two selected nodes, \end{enumerate} where selected nodes are visually highlighted.
+To select the two tasks, we consulted several graph task taxonomies~\cite{lee2006task, burch2020state} and considered common tasks used in prior user studies on collaboration~\cite{cordeil2016immersive, prouzeau2016evaluating} and cognitive complexity~\cite{yoghourdjian2020scalability}.
+We sought divisible but not pre-divided tasks to strengthen ecological validity.
+With no predefined roles, the ad hoc pairs have to decide how to allocate and parallelize their resources.
+Coordination can be expected to increase, but this is to avoid benefiting the ad hoc pairs.
+Our task selection also distinguishes between a topologically local and a topologically global task.
+Specifically, we asked participants to: \begin{enumerate} \item[(1)] count the number of common neighbors for two selected nodes, \item[(2)] determine the length of the shortest path between two selected nodes, \end{enumerate} where the selected nodes are visually highlighted.

-In posing the tasks, we control the environment, the graph, the layout, and certain network properties locally and globally and in terms of topology and representation.
-Additionally, for each task we remove outliers that may severely imbalance work division.
-We discuss separately each task with its instance complexity methodology in Sec.~\ref{task1} and Sec.~\ref{task2}.
+In posing the tasks, we control the environment, the graph, the layout, and certain graph properties.
+For each task we remove outliers that may severely imbalance work division.
+We discuss the task instance complexity methodology of each task separately in Sec.~\ref{task1} and Sec.~\ref{task2}.